SciML/DiffEqDocs.jl/docs/src/index.md

 using DifferentialEquations
 ```

-The command `Pkg.add("DifferentialEquations")` will add solvers and dependencies
+The command `]add DifferentialEquations` will add solvers and dependencies
 for all kind of Differential Equations (e.g. ODEs or SDEs etc., see the Supported
 Equations section below).
 If you are interested in only one type of equation
 solvers of `DifferentialEquations.jl` or simply want a more lightweight